-"Years of continuous service" is the amount of time an employee has been continuously employed by the BC Public Service.
+'Years of continuous service' is the amount of time an employee has been continuously employed by the BC Public Service.

 A year of service is based on the anniversary of the employee's date of hire.
 As long as recall rights are maintained, both auxiliary and regular employees receive credit for each completed year of service.

 Credit is based on the original hire date, regardless of how many hours the employee has worked in the time period.
 Partial years of service are not counted.

 The completed years of service are calculated from the final date of paneling, when the hiring panel identifies a successful candidate, and not the closing date of the competition.

 If you choose not to consider years of continuous service, you must document your rationale.
 The formula used is the same as BCGEU's.

-The BC Public Service Agency will verify and calculate years of continuous service, whether or not you are working with us on your competition.
+The BC Public Service Agency will verify and calculate years of continuous service, whether or not you're working with us on your competition.